UWindsor campus authorities increasing foot traffic after 2 students followed late at night

 "I go to the library all the time to study and knowing about people being followed, especially with me staying late at night here, it does make me feel pretty unsafe."

-The UWSA has reimplemeted its Walksafe program for the remainder of the school year.
-The free service will allows students and staff to call a volunteer who will walk with them to their destination.
+The UWSA has reimplemented its Walksafe program for the remainder of the school year.
+The free service will allow students and staff to call a volunteer who will walk with them to their destination.

 Walksafe volunteers can be called between 7:30 p.m. and 11:30 p.m.